ChimeraTK/ChimeraTK-Installer/ReadMe.txt

 For the unit tests you need the Boost testing framework in addition.
 They are optional and not required to build the packages.
 To build the QtHardMon, you also need the Qt4 development libraries installed.
 For the plotting functionality QWT 6 is required in addition.
-MotorDriverCard reqires the pugixml parser (currently the 1.3desy version, which has a patch to read hex values.
+MotorDriverCard reqires the pugixml parser (version 1.4 or higher, including Findpugixml.cmake, which is in the DESY version.
   See (*) below the dependeny list.)

 You have to install these packages with the package manager of your Linux distribution before you can proceed with the installation.
 The list below shows the software component and the Ubuntu 12.4 package name in